rikurauhala/yesan/documentation/srs.md

 ## Purpose

 The application is called **Yesan**, (예산, Korean for *budget*).
 Its purpose is to help its users to keep track of their personal finances and see where their money is going.
+The application offers an alternative to the tedious task of managing personal finance data with software such as Microsoft Excel or LibreOffice Calc.

+» "No more spreadsheets!"

+## User interface

+The application has a graphical user interface created with the `Tkinter` library.
 The user interface is only available in English.
-The programming language used is Python and user data is stored in an SQLite database.

-"No more spreadsheets!"

-## User interface

-The application has a graphical user interface created with the Tkinter library.

 ## Functionality

+ The programming language used is Python and user data is stored in an SQLite database via the `sqlite3` module.
+The application contains the following functionality. *Basic* functionality forms the core of the application and *secondary* features are ideas for further development.

 [ X ] = ready
 [ / ] = working on it